israeldavidvm/database-knowledgeable/README-EN.md

 - It generates a Markdown report where each table of your database is stated, next to a Mermaid diagram, a brief explanation of the table, its fields, etc.

 - PostgreSql is only supported

+- Command line interface to access the functions of the library

 ## features to implement / characteristics to be implemented